Undeveloped/api/domain_transaction_engine/v1/domain_pool.md

 **Lease To Own domains**

-In the `monthly_values` object, the keys represent the lease period (in months), so in the response body shown below, if the buyer choses for example 14 months as a lease period, the total monthly installment will amount to `€1729` per month and the markup with amount to `€158`.
+In the `monthly_values` object, the keys represent the lease period (in months), so in the response body shown below, if the buyer chooses for example 14 months as a lease period, the total monthly installment will amount to `€1729` per month and the markup with amount to `€158`.
 The `markup_percentage` represents a portion of the monthly installment which will be put on top of a monthly total price.